nksmanya/nksmanya/README.md

 ### 💫 About Me

-- 🎓 Pursuing my `Bachelor's` in `Computer Science Engineering` from `Hindustan Institute of Technology and Science`, Chennai, India.
+- 🎓 Pursuing my `Bachelor's` in `Computer Science Engineering` from `Hindustan Institute of Technology and Science`, Chennai.

 - 🌱 I’m currently exploring **Data Science and Web development**.